Better-HPC/keystone-docs/README.md

 # Keystone Documentation

-This repository acts as a git-ops staging ground for publishing the Keystone documentation.
+This repository acts as a GitOps staging ground for publishing the Keystone documentation.
-Project level documentation is stored in this repository and combined with component level documentation (e.g., Keystone-PI, Keystone-Web) via Git submodules.
+Project level documentation is stored in this repository and combined with component level documentation (e.g., Keystone-API, Keystone-Web) via Git submodules.

 ## Resources